MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 3c. **Tool execution:**

-The orchestrator uses the response from the LLM to construct an API request and send the request to the tool executor, which securely connects to the API server located outside of Copilot's infrastructure.
+The orchestrator uses the response from the LLM to construct an API request and send the request to the tool executor, which securely retrieves the requested information located outside of Copilot's infrastructure.
 It executes the request and sends the results back to the orchestrator for further processing.

 3d. **Result Analysis and Response Formulation:**

 The orchestrator integrates the API response into the ongoing context and consults the LLM in a continuous reasoning loop until the LLM deems it appropriate to generate a final response.

-4.**Responding**
+4. **Responding**

 The orchestrator compiles all the information gathered during the reasoning process and submits it to the LLM to create a final response.
 After ensuring the response complies with Responsible AI guidelines, it sends the response back to the orchestrator, which logs it in the context store and delivers it to the user via the Copilot UI.

-5.**Natural language output**
+5. **Natural language output**

 Finally, the orchestrator delivers the response to the user and updates the conversation state.
 Copilot is ready for its next prompt.